bodeolukolu/holostackGP/ReadMe.md

 # Introduction
-This repository provides a flexible and extensible R framework for genomic prediction, integrating multiple statistical and machine-learning models with multi-kernel (multi-omic) data.
+This repository provides a flexible and extensible R framework for MTME-inspired genomic prediction, integrating multiple statistical and machine-learning models with multi-kernel (multi-omic, full epistatic interactions and GxExM) data.
 It is designed for research in quantitative genetics, plant and animal breeding, multi-omic modeling, and genomic-enabled predictions.

 The pipeline implements a broad suite of genomic prediction models (GBLUP, rrBLUP, RKHS, BayesA, BayesB, BayesC, BayesL, and BRR) and combines them using a stacked ensemble.
 By integrating models with distinct assumptions about marker effects (linear, nonlinear, shrinkage-based, or mixture priors), the stacking approach leverages complementary patterns across learners, producing more robust and often more accurate predictions.
-It also models additiv and non-additive effects, including dominance, epistatic, and genome-by-metagenome interacts to improve predictive ability.
+It also models additive and non-additive effects, including dominance, epistatic, and genome-by-metagenome interacts to improve predictive ability.
+Multi-trait and multi-environment (MTME)-inspired genomic prediction is implemented by model stacking (bayesian, elastic net, lasso, linear and ridge stackigng methods)

-In addition, the framework supports multi-kernel integration, allowing users to incorporate genomic relationship matrices, microbiome/metagenome kernels, environmental similarity matrices, and other omic-based kernels.
+In addition, the framework supports multi-kernel integration, allowing users to incorporate genomic relationship matrices, microbiome/metagenome kernels, and other omic-based kernels.
 Any of the kernels can be run independently or in combination.

 For questions, bugs, and suggestions, please contact bolukolu@gmail.com.